Fles/Gilded-Rose-Refactoring-Kata/README.md

 Typically a piece of legacy code may not produce suitable textual output from the start, so you may need to modify it before you can write your first text-based approval test.
 That could involve inserting log statements into the code, or just writing a "main" method that executes the code and prints out what the result is afterwards.
 It's this latter approach we are using here to test GildedRose.

 The Text-Based tests in this repository are designed to be used with the tool "TextTest" (http://texttest.org).
 This tool helps you to organize and run text-based tests.
 There is more information in the README file in the "texttests" subdirectory.

+# How to use my solution

+1. Clone the code
+2. install dependencies by running `npm -i` from in root directory
+3. run `npm run test` to see the test results in console
+4. open in browser `index.html` from `coverage` folder to see the html representation of the tests